Azure/kubeflow-labs/2-kubernetes/README.md

 ## Provisioning a Kubernetes cluster on Azure

-There are multiple ways to provision a Kubernetes (K8s) on Azure:
-* ACS
-* AKS
-* acs-engine

-AKS is currently still in preview and acs-engine is a bit more complex to setup, so we advice you to create your cluster using ACS.

-We are going to create a Linux-based K8s cluster.
+We are going to use AKS to create a GPU-enabled Kubernetes cluster.
-You can either create the cluster using the portal, or using Azure-CLI (`az`).
+You could also use ACS or acs-engine if you prefer.

 ### A Note on GPUs with Kubernetes

-As of this writing, GPUs are still in preview with ACS.
+As of this writing, GPUs are available for AKS in the `eastus` and `westeurope` regions.
-You can deploy an ACS cluster with GPU VMs (such as `Standard_NC6`) in `westus2` or `uksouth` but you should be aware of some pitfalls:
-* Deploying a GPU cluster takes longer than a CPU cluster (about 10-15 minutes more) because the NVIDIA drivers need to be installed as well.
+Notet that currently, deploying a GPU cluster takes longer than a CPU cluster (about 10-15 minutes more).
-* Since this is a preview, you might hit capacity issues if the location you chose does not have enough GPUs available to accommodate you.

-**Unless you are already pretty familiar with docker and Kubernetes, we recommend that you create a cluster with CPU VMs to save some time.**
-Only module 3 has an exercise which is specific for GPU VMs, all other modules can be followed on either CPU or GPU clusters.
+Only module 3 has an exercise which is specific for GPU VMs, all other modules can be followed on either CPU or GPU clusters, so if you are on a budget, feel free to create a CPU cluster instead.

 ### With the CLI